Your Guide to Multiple Car Insurance Policies

 It's typically a good idea to put all of the vehicles garaged at the same address on the same policy.
 But there are some situations where it may not be the right thing to do, or even possible to do.

 For example, let's say you use one car for your small business.
 Maybe you're a contractor who drives a truck to work sites or a baker who delivers wedding cakes in a company van.
 In situations like this, you would need a separate commercial auto policy—even if you park your work vehicle at the same address as your other car.

 You may also want to think twice about a multi-car policy if you have a temporary roommate and keep separate finances.
 If your roommate has a flashy sports car that’s more expensive to insure, it might not be the best idea to put both of your cars on the same policy.

 Plus, it might be inconvenient.
 One person will be responsible for paying the whole bill.
 If that's you, you'll need to rely on your roommate to pay you his/her half.
 What if they move out in a few months?
 It could be annoying to call and change your insurance.
 Plus, if you don't have a great relationship with your roommate, asking for money or changing the policy could put even more stress on the relationship.

 Multi-car insurance from Direct Auto

 Ready to add another car or driver to your policy?
 Then it's a great time to get an auto quote and compare car insurance companies.
 You might be able to get a better rate with a new company (like Direct Auto!).
 We want to help make sure every vehicle in your household is insured, even if it's not with us.
 That's why we ask you about your household members and drivers during the quote process.
+So to find the best car insurance for multiple cars, start your search here!
 Call 1-877-463-4732, click, or come in today to learn more!